presnick/ProgramsInformationPeople/_sources/RESTAPIs/DebugURLs.rst

 Fortunately, the response object returned by requests.get() has the ``.url`` attribute, which will help you with debugging.
 It's a good practice during program development to have your program print it out.
 This is easier than calling ``requestURL()`` but is only available to you if ``requests.get()`` succeeds in returning a Response object.

 More importantly, you'll want to print out the contents.
-Sometimes the text that's retrieved is an error message that you can read.
+Sometimes the text that's retrieved is an error message that you can read, such as ``{"request empty": "There is no data that corresponds to your search."}``.
 In other cases, it's just obviously the wrong data.
 Print out the first couple hundred characters of the response text to see if it makes sense.

 .. sourcecode:: python